 Abreva Docosanol10% Cream

+While each of these remedies can certainly help to slow cold sore development, it’s important to note that a medication won’t solve the problem completely.
 Addressing the root causes of cold sores means discovering the underlying health issues that triggered the outbreak and working to prevent them altogether.

 How to Prevent Cold Sores

 Here are seven ways to prevent the reoccurrence of cold sores:

 Reduce triggers: Triggers of cold sores can differ from person to person, but they generally include stress, fatigue, and excessive sun exposure.
 Be sure to practice stress relieving strategies, like meditation, journaling, and spending time in nature (in the shade).
 I also advise patients to get enough exercise and enough sleep, as both of these are key to good oral health.

 Some women are more prone to cold sores during menstruation, as it causes hormonal changes in the body.
 Take notice of any symptoms of infections on the skin of the face that occur around this time.

 Support and maintain a healthy immune system: For many people prone to cold sores, an outbreak can often occur when the immune system is weakened.
 With that in mind, a good way to prevent cold sores is to implement immune system supporting techniques, which include:

 - Plenty of vitamin C and D via diet and/or supplements

 (*NOTE: Supporting your immune system made it on the list for treating cold sores, as well as the list for preventing cold sores.
 That’s because they both work!
 Prevention is always best, but supporting your immune system is also crucial during recovery from cold sores.)

 Get plenty of fat soluble vitamins: Fat-soluble vitamins include vitamins A, E, D, and K. Not only do they support immune system health, but they can also help relieve cold sore symptoms, including pain, redness, and the fever blisters themselves.